Zoom Health accounts at IU

 - Switch to a secure Microsoft Teams meeting; see Use Microsoft Teams to host meetings that contain protected health information (PHI).

-To request a Zoom Health account, complete the IU Zoom Health Account Transfer Request.
+To request a Zoom Health account, fill out the IU Zoom Health request form.

 If you wish to revert your Zoom Health Account to a standard account, email eLearning Design & Services Help.